-If the number of applications for Fairchildes Primary school is higher than the number of places available, after admitting to that school the children with a statement of special educational needs or an Educational Health Care Plan that names this school (and the child is not being placed in the Enhanced Learning Provision) the following criteria will be applied in the order set out below to decide the allocation of places:
+If the number of applications for Rowdown Primary school is higher than the number of places available then, after admitting to that school the children with a statement of special educational need or an Educational Health Care Plan that names this school the following criteria will be applied in the order set out below to decide the allocation of places:

 - 1. Looked-after children and previously looked-after children (see Note 1). - 2.
-Siblings: Children with a brother or sister who will be in attendance at the school or at the time of enrolment of the new pupil. - 3.
+Siblings: Children with a brother or sister who will be in attendance at the school at the time of enrolment of the new pupil. - 3.
 Medical: Pupils with serious medical reasons needing to attend this school.
 For primary age children, their need to attend this school because of a parent's serious and continuing medical condition may also be relevant.
-Supporting evidence should be set out on the medical form, The medical reason must be verified by a GP or consultant, and both the completed medical form and the supporting statement from the GP or consultant must be submitted with the application (see Note 3).

-- 4. Children of Staff Member: Children whose parent is a member of staff who has been employed by the Trust for two or more years at the time at which the admission application is made, and/or has been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 5.
+Supporting evidence should be set out on the medical form, The medical reason must be verified by a GP or consultant, and both the completed medical form and the supporting statement from the GP or consultant must be submitted with the application (see Note 3). - 4.
+Children of Staff Member: Children whose parent is a member of staff who has been employed by the Trust for two or more years at the time at which the admission application is made, and/or has been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 5.
 Distance: Priority will be given to pupils living nearest to the school as measured in a straight line (see Notes 5 and 6).